brisbanemakerspace/bms-wiki/bylaws/coc.md

 * Not leaving enough time before you need to leave and leaving behind a mess.
 * Overfilling a bin instead of emptying it.
 * Leaving tools around and not returning them.

-## Discrimination and Inclusivity
-Brisbane Makerspace is a safe space for everyone.
-Any sort of discrimination, marginalisation, oppressive or similar behaviour based on a personal characteristic protected by law, is strictly prohibited.
-Any other behaviour not listed explicitly, but that makes someone feel uncomfortable or discriminated against is also not acceptable.

-An important part of our Code of Conduct is respecting and using a person's correct gender pronouns and name.
-Mistakes happen, but repeated misgendering or misnaming someone is not acceptable.

-Behaviour that is **not tolerated at any time** incude:
-* sexism
-* racism
-* ableism
-* homophobic or transphobic behaviour
-* religious or political persecution

 ## Abuse, Violence, Harassment & Bullying